Wall Street glides to the end of its best month since 2023

-NEW YORK (AP) — Wall Street is giving back some of its winning week and month on Friday following a mixed set of profit reports from Gap, Ulta Beauty and other companies navigating the challenges created by President Donald Trump's on-and-off tariffs.
+NEW YORK — (AP) — Wall Street closed its winning week and month with a quiet Friday following a mixed set of profit reports from Gap, Ulta Beauty and other companies navigating the challenges created by President Donald Trump's on-and-off tariffs.

 This week and month on Wall Street have been dominated by questions about what will happen with Trump’s tariffs, which investors worry could grind the economy into a recession, slash companies’ profits and layer even more challenges on households already sick of inflation.

 Hopes had largely been rising that the worst of such worries had passed, which in turn sent stocks rallying, after Trump paused his tariffs on both China and the European Union.
 A U.S. court then on Wednesday blocked many of Trump's sweeping tariffs.
-That has the S&P 500 on track for its first winning month in four and its best since November.
+It all sent the S&P 500 in May to its first winning month in four and its best since November.

+But the tariffs remain in place for now while the White House appeals the ruling by the U.S. Court of International Trade, and the ultimate outcome is still uncertain.

 “So much for being Mr. NICE GUY!”
 Trump said on his Truth Social platform.